elis/desckit/README.md

 ## Custom Scripts

 The application supports custom scripts to be created.

-To see existing scripts navigate to `/desckit/public/descks/`.
-Right now there are two scripts, `eli1` and `wide`.
+See `/public/descks/base-desck/` to get started with creating your own descks.
+The best way to get started with Desckit is by hacking away at that desck.

 ### A Desck (AKA Script Files)

-To create a desck you will need to create a new directory in `/desckit/public/descks` with your name of choise, and put a `desck.json` in it (feel free to copy from `eli1` desck).
+To create a desck you will need to create a new directory in `/desckit/public/descks` with your name of choise, and put a `desck.json` in it (a good starting point would be to copy `base-desck` desck).

 There are currently 2 mandatory script files: